-Since 2019, the Foundation has proudly contributed to 29 nonprofit organizations championing these important causes.
+Since 2019, the Foundation has proudly contributed to 29 non-profit organisations championing these important causes.

-Promote the Understanding of Human Health and Development – We support educational and outreach efforts that improve the health of infants and children, thereby supporting healthier families and neighborhoods.
+Promote the Understanding of Human Health and Development – We support educational and outreach efforts that improve the health of infants and children, thereby supporting healthier families and neighbourhoods.

-Mended Hearts, an organization dedicated to offering support and education to all heart patients and families affected by heart disease, will use funding from Prolacta Bioscience Foundation to create a Mended Little HeartGuide app.
-This app will provide valuable information and resources to new parents such as feeding and nutrition.
-In addition, it will offer educational content on transplants, growth, and development.
+Mended Hearts, an organisation dedicated to offering support and education to all heart patients and families affected by heart disease, will use funding from Prolacta Bioscience Foundation to create a Mended Little HeartGuide app.
+This app will provide new parents with valuable information and resources related to things such as feeding and nutrition.
+In addition, it will offer educational content on transplants, growth and development.
 The content will be available in both English and Spanish, allowing families to easily access the information everywhere they go, including the hospital, medical appointments and educational meetings.

-The Prolacta Bioscience Foundation supports Texas Tech University Health Sciences Center El Paso, in collaboration with the El Paso Children’s Hospital, to establish an annual event to unite NICU physicians, nurses, hospital staff, and former NICU patients, known as "Tiny Warriors,” and their families.
-The event highlights the importance of the NICU and the impacts that high quality medical care and highly skilled staff can have on families.
+In the United States, Prolacta Bioscience Foundation supports Texas Tech University Health Sciences Center El Paso, in collaboration with the El Paso Children’s Hospital, to establish an annual event to unite NICU doctors, nurses, hospital staff and former NICU patients, known as ‘Tiny Warriors’, and their families.
+The event highlights the importance of the NICU and the impacts that high-quality medical care and highly skilled staff can have on families.
 This event demonstrates the value of the NICU to the community and its role in shaping the future of health care for newborns in the El Paso region.

-The Prolacta Bioscience Foundation limits grants to nonprofit organizations which are tax-exempt under Section 501(c)(3) of the United States Internal Revenue Code and align with one or more of our three giving areas.
-Preference is given to organizations that serve locations where our employees live and work.
-The dollar amount of individual grants varies and is based upon a clear understanding of impact, sustainability, and overall project budget.
+The Prolacta Bioscience Foundation limits grants to non-profit organisations which are tax-exempt under Section 501(c)(3) of the United States Internal Revenue Code and align with one or more of our three giving areas.
+Preference is given to organisations that serve locations where our employees live and work.
+The dollar amount of individual grants varies and is based upon a clear understanding of impact, sustainability and overall project budget.

-To be considered for funding, submit a completed online application and include an electronic copy of your organization’s IRS 501(c)(3) determination letter, your organization’s annual budget, project budget, and other promotional materials or supporting documentation that would assist in the evaluation process.
+To be considered for funding, submit a completed online application and include an electronic copy of your organisation’s IRS 501(c)(3) determination letter, your organisation’s annual budget, project budget and other promotional materials or supporting documentation that would assist in the evaluation process.
 The Prolacta Bioscience Foundation’s board of directors meets quarterly to review funding requests.